 Before you can solve a problem, you need to understand what the “challenge” is.
 Rather than trying to develop solutions before understanding the problem, take a moment and consider if any of these people might know more about it than you do: Why not ask someone?

 It’s essential to evaluate every idea we have to solve a problem because ideas change.
-Oftentimes, ideas are improved while thinking them through or talking about them with other people.
+Often, ideas are improved while thinking them through or talking about them with other people.
 You should continue working on solving issues until you have the best vision possible.

 Leaders must have a sense of purpose and be personally motivated by their goals.
 Self-motivated leaders act as catalysts for achieving organizational goals.